Medical College Admission Test (MCAT)

 The MCAT is usually offered several times each month between January - October of each calendar year.
 Registration typically opens in mid-October.

-Fortunately, students have several locations in which to take the MCAT including Atlanta, Macon, Augusta, etc. Please note that as of 2018, AAMC has partnered with Pearson and now only offers the MCAT at their testing centers.
+There are several locations at which you can take the MCAT including Atlanta, Macon, Augusta, etc. Please note that as of 2018, AAMC has partnered with Pearson and now only offers the MCAT at their testing centers.
 This means that Athens is no longer a test site.
 You can register for the MCAT here.

 How is the MCAT scored?